evoila/osb-docs/service-docs/pages/osb-rabbitmq.md

 ## Settings

-TODO FUTURE FEATURE

-This section covers different settings that can be made for the OSB-Elasticsearch and how they can be changed.
+This section covers different settings that can be made for the OSB-RabbitMQ and how they can be changed.
-Via the settings, certificate authorities and S3 backup clients can be added.
+Via the settings, multiple server settings can be changed, for example the plugins used by RabbitMQ and SSL settings.

 Settings can be sent as parameters of a create/update request of a service instance via CLI.